DataScientest-Studio/mai24_bds_pompiers/README.md

     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   ├── utils.py                    <- Scripts that contains useful functions
     │   ├── main.py                     <- Scripts to use to run and save the different models directly (regression / classification / deep learning)
-    │   ├── read_models.py                      <- Scripts to use to load the different models from the models folder │   ├── preprocessing.py                    <- Scripts that contains the necessary functions to do the preprocessing │   ├── regression.py                       <- Scripts that contains the necessary functions to run regression models │   ├── classification.py                   <- Scripts that contains the necessary functions to run classification models │   └── deep_learning.py                    <- Scripts that contains the necessary functions to run deep learning models │
+    │   ├── read_models.py              <- Scripts to use to load the different models from the models folder │   ├── preprocessing.py            <- Scripts that contains the necessary functions to do the preprocessing │   ├── regression.py               <- Scripts that contains the necessary functions to run regression models │   ├── classification.py           <- Scripts that contains the necessary functions to run classification models │   ├── deep_learning.py            <- Scripts that contains the necessary functions to run deep learning models │   ├── viz.py                      <- Scripts that contains the necessary functions to display figures in streamlit
+    │   └── streamlit_app_cv.py         <- Scripts to use to run the streamlit app
     │
 --------

-<p><small>Project based on the <a target="ResponseDuration" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>